cloudyr/bigQueryR/README.md

 Very experimental.

 For most purposes it would be best if you use [bigrquery](https://github.com/hadley/bigrquery) instead.
+Some functions from there are used in this package.

 ## Why this package then?